hliangzhao/embedding/README.md

 studies how the data stream transferred between each function pair are mapped to different links between edge servers.

-``embedding`` implements a state-of-the-art algorithm DPE (Dynamic Programming-based Embedding) and two contrastive algorithms, FixDoc (https://dl.acm.org/doi/10.1145/3326285.3329055) and HEFT (https://ieeexplore.ieee.org/document/993206).
+``embedding`` implements the algorithm DPE (Dynamic Programming-based Embedding) proposed in this paper and two contrastive algorithms, FixDoc (https://dl.acm.org/doi/10.1145/3326285.3329055) and HEFT (https://ieeexplore.ieee.org/document/993206).

 ## Installation
+You can run this code directly by downloading this repos into your desktop.

-To install ``embedding`` by source code, download this repository and sequentially run following commands in your terminal/command line and run:
+To install ``embedding`` by source code, download this repository and sequentially run following commands in your terminal/command line:
 ```commandline
 python setup.py build
 python setup.py install --record files.txt